Allimine/Allimine/README.md

-Hi, this is Allimine
+Hi, this is Allimine.
-I am a student and still learning
+I am a student and still learning.
 Good luck and have a nice day :)